richardghirst/PiBits/ServoBlaster/README.txt

 handled in hardware and not influenced by interrupt latency or scheduling effects.

+The DMA channel used depends on the SOC type.
+If the Pi has a BCM2711 (Pi4B only, at present) then it uses channel 7; otherwise it uses channel 14.

-The driver uses DMA channel 14, and PWM channel 1.
+It uses PWM channel 1.
 It makes no attempt to protect against other code using those peripherals.
 It sets the relevant GPIO pins to be outputs when the driver is loaded, so please ensure that you are not driving those pins externally.

 I would of course recommend some buffering between the GPIO outputs and the servo controls, to protect the Pi.
 That said, I'm living dangerously and doing